 Until I got a video baby monitor!
 Just being able to see her fast asleep was massively reassuring.
 I could even judge whether or not I had time to wash and condition my hair – it’s the small things that make me happy!

 Yes, I could have easily survived without a shower but the video monitor really helped me relax about it.
-You can read about what else to expect as a new parent here!

 2. You can nap!